Click here for latest updates about Coronavirus and your holiday

 A number of guides are available for planning your trip or locating all the sites of interest, pubs, shops and facilities along your route. the guides rlevant to each route are indicated on the route information page.
 These may either be ordered over the phone while you are making your booking.
 Purchased at the start of your holiday from the marina or from our website here

-You do not need a driving licence for a narrowboat and the boat itself is licenced by us for BW waterways.
+You do not need a driving licence for a narrowboat and the boat itself is licenced by us for CRT waterways.
 There are a few waterways outside their jurisdiction for which you will need to purchase an additional licence as you enter them, such as the Rivers Avon, Thames and Wey.
 Our start bases can provide details when you arrive to pick up your boat.
-The maximum number of people on board is restricted to the number of berths, with an absolute maximum of twelve.

 There are buoyancy aids available free of charge for both children and adults at the marinas (compulsory for children under the age of 18 and non-swimmers).
 They do not need to be booked in advance and should be requested upon arrival at the marina so the correct size can be fitte